Taoyuan Metro 2000 series: Overview

-The 2000 series was designed with identical carbody structure and operating performance as the 1000 series and hence like the 1000 series, features an aerodynamic front made of a fiber-reinforced plastic (FRP) bonnet with an emergency detrainment door that folds outwards as a ramp, a stainless steel carbody, plug doors to reduce noise and exterior LCD displays to denote the nature of the train service and the stations served.
-The only significant difference in the exterior is the livery, where the trains feature a purple colour to denote its designation as an Express train instead of the blue of the Commuter 1000 series; the purple colour evokes a flying Taiwan whistling thrush, which symbolises "connecting the world".
+The 2000 series was designed with identical car body structure and operating performance as the 1000 series and hence like the 1000 series, features an aerodynamic front made of a fiber-reinforced plastic (FRP) bonnet with an emergency detrainment door that folds outwards as a ramp, a stainless steel car body, plug doors to reduce noise and exterior LCD displays to denote the nature of the train service and the stations served.
+The only significant difference in the exterior is the livery, where the trains feature a purple color to denote its designation as an Express train instead of the blue of the Commuter 1000 series; the purple color evokes a flying Taiwan whistling thrush, which symbolizes "connecting the world".

-In order to handle the continuous 4.92% gradient on the line, all bogies are motorised.
+In order to handle the continuous 4.92% gradient on the line, all bogies are motorized.
 The conditions of the rail line also required the trains to be designed to be able to handle a minimum turning radius of 100 m on the mainline and 90 m in the depot.

 The interior of the passenger compartments of the 2000 series is configured similarly to many similar dedicated airport express trains across Asia such as the MTR Airport Express in Hong Kong, the Express Rail Link in Kuala Lumpur and the AREX in Incheon, with 2+2 forward-facing seats and dedicated luggage racks provided.
 While a fold-up table with a depression for a drink cup is provided at the back of the seats, consumption of food and beverages are prohibited on the Taoyuan Airport MRT.
 Much like the 1000 series, LED displays above train doors and triplicated vertical stanchion poles are provided.
 Special interior features included to accommodate airport passengers include dedicated luggage racks and LCD displays capable of displaying train route information and flight information.
 In addition, automated external defibrillators (AED) are also provided on board the trains.

 The Taoyuan Airport MRT being the fifth dedicated airport rail link in Asia to offer in-town check-in services, which are provided at Taipei Main Station and Airport Terminal 2, the 2000 series also has a baggage container car as part of the onboard baggage handling system.
 Following the check-in of baggage at Taipei Main Station, baggage passes through the baggage handling system in the station before being loaded onto the baggage container car (i.e., the end car facing Taoyuan Airport and Huanbei).
 Once the train reaches the airport, the baggage is manually unloaded and is sent to the airport's own baggage handling system and the baggage container car will then return empty to Taipei Main Station to repeat this cycle.
 Such a system is identical to the K400 cars of the Hong Kong MTR Airport Express trains.